ricarim/sueca-companion/README.md

 ## Features

- - **Card Detection:** Using a trained computer vision model, the application is capable of identifying and recognizing the cards present in an image.
+ - **Card Detection:** Using a custom trained computer vision model, the application is capable of identifying and recognizing the cards present at the game.

- - **Game Assistance:** Once the cards are detected, the application provides useful information during the game, such as the suit and value of the cards.
+ - **Game Assistance:** Once the cards are detected, the application provides useful information during the game, such as the suit, value of the cards and the scoreboard.

 ## Project Status

  - Create Dataset :white_check_mark:
  - Train Dataset :white_check_mark:
- - Create android app (ongoing)
+ - Create java program (ongoing)

 ### Planned Features

 Some features that I would like to add in the future include:

  - Tutorial page
- - Support for different languages.
  - Improvements in the accuracy and speed of the card detection model.
  - Implementation of a training mode to enhance card detection.